- Clinical Science

 For specific questions about the graduate program in Developmental Psychology, contact the Program Chair: Daniel Keating

 For matriculation in Fall 2022, the deadline for submission of your application is December 1, 2021.
-Recruitment weekend will be February 18-19, 2022.
+Recruitment weekend will be (Virtual) February 18-19, 2022.
 All applicants are notified of admission decisions by April 1, 2022 or earlier.